John Cena: Doctor of Thuganomics (2002–2004)

-At the 2004 Royal Rumble, Cena was eliminated by Big Show and failed to earn a WWE Championship match at No Way Out.
+At the Royal Rumble on January 25, 2004, Cena participated in the Royal Rumble match and was eliminated by Big Show, and then lost a Triple Threat match to determine the number one contender to the WWE Championship to Angle (also involving Big Show) No Way Out on February 15.
 At WrestleMania XX on March 14, Cena defeated Big Show to win the United States Championship, his first singles title in WWE.
-Cena retained the title at Judgment Day and The Great American Bash before being stripped of it on the July 8 of SmackDown! after accidentally knocking over General Manager Kurt Angle.

-Cena regained the title by defeating Booker T in a best of five series that concluded at No Mercy on October 3, but lost it days later to Carlito Caribbean Cool on SmackDown!.
+Cena retained the title at Judgment Day on May 16 against René Duprée, and then at The Great American Bash on June 27 against Booker T, Réne Duprée, and Rob Van Dam, before being stripped of it on the July 8 of SmackDown! after accidentally knocking over Angle, who had become General Manager, during his title defense against Booker T. Cena regained the title by defeating Booker T in a best of five series that began at SummerSlam on August 15, and concluded at No Mercy on October 3, but Cena lost the United States Championship days later to Carlito Caribbean Cool on the October 7 episode of SmackDown!.
 Their storyline escalated when Cena was (kayfabe) stabbed in a nightclub by Carlito's bodyguard Jesús, an angle used to explain his absence while filming The Marine.
-Cena returned at Survivor Series on November 14 and regained the title on the November 18 episode of SmackDown!, then defeated Jesús in a street fight at Armageddon on December 12.
+Cena returned at Survivor Series to team with Eddie Guerrero, Big Show, and Rob Van Dam to defeat Angle, Luther Reigns, Mark Jindrak, and Carlito in a Survivor Series match on November 14, and regained the title on the November 18 episode of SmackDown!, then defeated Jesús in a street fight at Armageddon on December 12.